robert-ulrich-hofmann/steam-linux-kb/BOTTLES.md

   frameratecap=60
   frameratecapGlue=12
   ```
-  where `frameratecap` is the fps limit during gaming (focus on application) and `frameratecapGlue` is the fps limit while minimized / out of focus.
+  where `frameratecap` is the fps limit during gaming (focus on application) and `frameratecapGlue` is the fps limit while minimized / out of focus / in certain menus.